-To show that the phrase “festival … new moon … Sabbath” in 2:16 is a technical phrase from the Old Testament for “all the appointed feasts of the house of Israel”, 9 examples are listed below.
-Col. 2:16 therefore does not refer to the Sabbath specifically.
+EXTRACT: The phrase festival … new moon … Sabbath day in Colossians 2:16 is a technical phrase from the Old Testament for “all the appointed feasts of the house of Israel”,.
+Nine examples are listed below.
+Col 2:16, therefore, does not refer to the Sabbath specifically.

-The Levites served “whenever burnt offerings were offered to the Lord on Sabbaths, new moons and feast days” (1 Chron.
-23:31).
+The Levites served “whenever burnt offerings were offered to the Lord on Sabbaths, new moons and feast days” (1 Chronicles 23:31).

-“the burnt offerings for the Sabbaths, the new moons, and the appointed feasts” (2 Chronicles 31:3).
+“the burnt offerings for the Sabbaths, the new moons, and the appointed feasts” (2 Chron 31:3).

-“We also take on ourselves the obligation to give … for the showbread, the regular grain offering, the regular burnt offering, the Sabbaths, the new moons, the appointed feasts” (Nehemiah 10:32, 33).
+“We also take on ourselves the obligation to give … for the showbread, the regular grain offering, the regular burnt offering, the Sabbaths, the new moons, the appointed feasts” (Neh 10:32, 33).

-“It shall be the prince’s duty to furnish the burnt offerings, grain offerings, and drink offerings, at the feasts, the new moons, and the Sabbaths, all the appointed feasts of the house of Israel” (Ezekiel 45:17; see also Ezek 46:1-11)
+“It shall be the prince’s duty to furnish the burnt offerings, grain offerings, and drink offerings, at the feasts, the new moons, and the Sabbaths, all the appointed feasts of the house of Israel” (Ezekiel 45:17; cf. 46:1-11)